Payments & Technology

 Are tap-on-glass payments PCI compliant?

 Yes.
-Tap-on-glass apps that meet Apple's Tap to Pay on iPhone or Google's Tap to Pay on Android specifications are PCI compliant by design.
-Card data is encrypted at the NFC chip, never stored on the device, and processed through the same secure payment networks as traditional terminals.
-CoreMobile transactions are PCI compliant and use the same tokenization technology that powers Apple Pay and Google Pay.
+Apps built on Apple's or Google's Tap to Pay specs are PCI compliant by design.
+CoreMobile encrypts card data at the NFC chip, stores nothing on the device, and uses the same tokenization as Apple Pay and Google Pay.

 What's the difference between a mobile card reader and a countertop terminal?